TamasKn/web-scraper/README.md

 React.js application, state management handled by Context API.
 There is no complex data flow across the application, only the user related data stored globally so Redux would have been an overkill.

+Server port: if the server running somewhere else than localhost:500, you can change in `src/utils/helper`.